 - Bake for 15-20 minutes, or until crackers are evenly browned and crisp.
 They will crisp a little more after cooling.

-- Mix 1 tsp of salt with the 3 tbsp of melted butter and brush on tops of crackers immediately upon removing from the oven.
+- Mix 1 teaspoon of salt with the 3 tablespoon of melted butter and brush on tops of crackers immediately upon removing from the oven.

 - Store in sealed glass container for about one month.
 Re-crisp if necessary in a 350° F oven for about 5 minutes.